-George Lincoln Rockwell founded the party in 1959 with the mission of killing all Jews, sending blacks to Africa, and furthering other racial policies.
+George Lincoln Rockwell founded the American Nazi Party in 1959 with the mission of killing all Jews, sending blacks to Africa, and furthering other racial policies.

 The party ventured into politics in 1964, when Rockwell ran for president.
 Rockwell was assassinated in 1967 by John Patler, a former member of Rockwell’s group, but the party’s legacy continued, leading to the formation of several offshoots.

-In 1977 one such group, the National Socialist Party of America, planned a march through Skokie, Illinois, a Chicago suburb with a large Jewish population, including Holocaust survivors.
+One of those offshoots became embroiled in a controversy in 1977 and 1978 over whether it could obtain a permit to conduct a march through Skokie, Illinois, a Chicago suburb with a large Jewish population, including Holocaust survivors.

-The town attempted to prevent the march, but in Collin v.
+The town attempted to prevent the march, citing a city ordinance, but, eventually, in Collin v.
 Smith (7th Cir.
-1978), the 7th U.S. Circuit Court of Appeals struck down a Skokie ordinance making it a crime to disseminate material that might incite racial or religious violence or hatred.
+1978), the 7th U.S. Circuit Court of Appeals struck down the Skokie ordinance that made it a crime to disseminate material that might incite racial or religious violence or hatred.

 Almost ten years earlier, in Brandenburg v.
 Ohio (1969), the Supreme Court had ruled that attempts to restrict the hateful speech of Ku Klux Klan leader Clarence Brandenburg on the basis of content and subject matter violated the First Amendment.